-The Criminology Program is designed for those students interested in the academy, employment and/or further education in all aspects of the criminal justice system-criminology, law enforcement, the courts, corrections, probation and parole, juvenile procedures and private and industrial security.
-Some courses are offered on an as-needed basis and are predicated on minimum enrollment requirements; in addition some courses are offered as recommended electives.
+The Criminology Program is designed for those students interested in the academy, employment and/or further education in all aspects of the criminal justice systemcriminology, law enforcement, the courts, corrections, probation and parole, juvenile procedures and private and industrial security.
+Some courses are offered on an asneeded basis and are predicated on minimum enrollment requirements; in addition some courses are offered as recommended electives.
 Students enrolling in Criminology courses with employment within the criminal justice system in mind should be aware that any person with a felony conviction, a cluster of driving violations, serious drug abuse, a bad credit rating, or found to be of "bad character" will not be eligible for criminal justice system employment.

-Select 30 units from the following courses ....
-30 CRIM 1 Introduction to Criminology ......
-3 CRIM 3 Legal Aspects of Evidence ......
-3 CRIM 4 Principles and Procedures of the Justice System ......
-3 CRIM 6 Criminal Law ......
-3 CRIM 8 Criminal Investigations ......
-3 CRIM 12 Criminal Justice Communications ......
-3 CRIM 13 The Constitution and Your Individual Rights ......
-3 CRIM 14 Multicultural Issues within Public Safety ......
-3 CRIM 15 Introduction to Police CRIM 19V Cooperative Work Experience, Criminal Justice ......
-3 Introduction to CRIM 20 Corrections ......
-3 CRIM 24 Control and Supervision in Corrections ......
-3 CRIM 28 Probation and Parole ......
-3 CRIM 23 Correctional Interviewing and Counseling ......
-3
+Select 30 units from the following courses 30

+Juiction , and non the following course

+CRIM 1 Introduction to

+Criminology 3

+CRIM 3 Legal Aspects of

+Evidence 3

+CRIM 4 Principles and Procedures of

+the Justice System 3

+CRIM 6 Criminal Law 3

+CRIM 8 Criminal Investigations 3

+CRIM 12 Criminal Justice

+Communications 3

+CRIM 13 The Constitution and Your

+Individual Rights 3

+CRIM 14 Multicultural Issues within

+Public Safety 3

+CRIM 15 Introduction to Police

+Ethics 3

+CRIM 19V Cooperative Work Experience,

+Criminal Justice 3

+CRIM 20 Introduction to

+Corrections 3

+CRIM 24 Control and Supervision

+in Corrections 3

+CRIM 28 Probation and Parole 3